kstep/graphicsmagick/www/index.rst

 code still supports execution under Windows '98.

 GraphicsMagick supports huge images and has been tested with gigapixel-size images.
 GraphicsMagick can create new images on the fly, making it suitable for building dynamic Web applications.
 GraphicsMagick may be used to resize, rotate, sharpen, color reduce, or add special effects to an image and save the result in the same or differing image format.
-Image processing operations are available from the command line, as well as through C, C++, Perl, Tcl, Ruby, or Windows COM programming interfaces.
+Image processing operations are available from the command line, as well as through C, C++, Perl, PHP, Tcl, Ruby, or Windows COM programming interfaces.
 With some modification, language extensions for ImageMagick may be used.

 GraphicsMagick is originally derived from ImageMagick_ 5.5.2 but has been completely independent of the ImageMagick project since then.
 Since the